z2six/FeatheredFriend/README.md

 ## Distribution & Modpacks

-You may include **Feathered Friends** in modpacks and on servers as long as:
+You may include **Feathered Friend** in modpacks and on servers as long as:

 - The mod’s JAR and assets remain **unmodified** inside the pack.
 - You do not extract or reuse the art / audio assets outside of this mod.